Industrial Design BFA

 Your portfolio is a mirror of who you are as a designer.
 Since design is a highly interdisciplinary profession, your approach to presenting yourself and your work must take this factor into consideration.
 The portfolio communicates your interest for the profession, demonstrates your enthusiasm and gives evidence of your readiness to start your industrial design studies.
 We encourage you to include a selection of your most recent projects, which best represent your ideas and your visions, while also demonstrating a range of essential skills necessary to be successful in the major.

-All applicants must include a minimum of three finished line drawings of objects in three-point perspective from each of the following product design categories:
+- A minimum of three finished line drawings of objects in three-point perspective from each of the following product design categories:

 - Furniture design (home, office, public places)